Have the freshest free hiking tips sent to you each month!

 Here's the summarized version of the Outdoor Vitals business philosophy:

-For more specifics, visit the Outdoor Vitals website.
+For more specifics on their quality gear, visit the Outdoor Vitals website.

 If you scrolled down here just to get the recap, here it is!